Who are the members of Quimper Village?

 Pam & Jim

 Jim D. has a degree in German Literature but chose to work as a deputy probation officer for 20 years.
 He has since written four novels and several plays.
 Jim was a winner in the Port Townsend One Act Competition in 2009.
-Although being struck down with septic shock in 2012, and loosing all of his fingers, he continues to write using a stylus or Dragon Speak system.
+Although being struck down with septic shock in 2012, and losing all of his fingers, he continues to write using a stylus or Dragon Speak system.
 Not much holds him back.

 Bill & Kay

-Bill: Construction Interface Team (CIT)
+Bill: Social Team

-Kay: Social Team
+Kay: Social Team; Health and Safety Team

 Kay D. has a B.S. in Biology and worked as a research assistant at Harvard Medical School, and later as a high school teacher.
 Since moving to Port Townsend, she has worked with home heath care and is still employed as a massage therapist and instructor at Port Townsend School of Massage.
 Her spare time involves long walks in the woods, seeing movies with Bill and being with children and grandchildren.